right-rudder/summit/src/content/blog/demystifying-the-written-exam.md

 ---
-description: "Getting your private pilot's license opens up a new world of freedom and adventure in the skies."
+description: "Getting your private pilot's license opens up a new world of freedom and adventure in the skies.
+But before you can take to the air solo, there are important steps including one major milestone.
+We know exams can cause pre-flight jitters, so we wanted to give you the full rundown on what to expect."
 pubDate: "Mar 22, 2024"
 heroImage: "/img/424955041_306482792417156_6883559221992042565_n.webp"
 author: Jami Heckman